audiofilter/spuc_filter/README.md

 spuc_filter
 ===========

-A Qt5 based GUI demonstration of the various filtering capabilities of the SPUCE library
+A Qt5 based GUI demonstration of the various filtering capabilities of the spuce library

+This was originally for SPUC library and is now largely redundant since the spuce library self contains various QT apps.
+However, it does show as a standalone example how to use the spuce library

 This uses